dmijatovic/dv4all-wcp/components/src/input/README.md

 - input-label-left, 0.25rem
 - input-label-top, -0.25rem
 - input-label-size, 1rem
+- message-padding, 0.25rem
+- message-font-size, 0.75rem

 These are the styles applied in shadowDOM.
-You can look at the htmlButton.js for the most accurate version of styles :-).
+You can look at the cssTextInput.js for the most accurate version of styles :-).

 ```css
 <style>